tdensmore/docker-workshop/2-test/solution/solution.md

 docker scout <image_name>
 ```

+NOTE: Docker Desktop has a built-in Scout integration to show the results of `docker scout` in the UI.

+Just click on and image in the UI and click `Start analysis`.

 ## EXTRA: Using environment variables

 You can use the `environment` keyword to store secrets from within the docker compose file itself, or you can use a .env file to store secrets on the host and reference them in the docker compose file.